3.3 Control and Risk Committee

 Independent non-executive director(1)

-The Chairman of the Company, the internal control and risk management system director and the Statutory Auditors are usually invited to attend Committee meetings.
-Other non-Committee members may also attend, upon invitation by the Committee Chairman, in order to provide information and express related competent evaluation on individual agenda items.
+The Chairman of the Company, the director in charge of the internal control and risk management system and the statutory auditors are usually invited to attend Committee meetings.
+Other non-Committee members may also attend, upon invitation by the Committee Chairman, in order to provide information and express an opinion on individual agenda items.

 The Committee meetings are deemed valid with the presence of the majority of the members in office; the Committee resolves by an absolute majority of the attendees.
 In the event of a tied vote, the Committee Chairman shall represent the position adopted by the majority of the independent directors to the Board of Directors, whilst also informing the Board of the position of the other Committee members.